npm/static-pages/jobs.md

 We have a strong preference for candidates who are local to our offices in Oakland, CA, but we are accepting exceptional remote candidates who have a proven track record of successful remote work.

-## backend engineer, www team
+# architect, www team

 [npmjs.com](https://www.npmjs.com) is growing quickly, with a million unique visitors every month and over 5MM page views.
 Having given it a totally new look and overhauled the backend over the last year, we launched [private modules](https://www.npmjs.com/private-modules) in April.

 Now we have a ton of ambitious plans for it, including team-management features,  [curation](http://blog.npmjs.org/post/94662089625/the-future-of-the-npm-website-lets-map-this#collections) and [programmatic validation](http://blog.npmjs.org/post/94662089625/the-future-of-the-npm-website-lets-map-this#ecosystems) of packages, better stats, and significantly better search.
 We also have our [npm Enterprise](https://www.npmjs.com/enterprise) product, which needs a web experience all of its own.

-All of this stuff relies on smart, well-designed APIs that integrate easily with our front-end code.
-As a backend engineer on the www team, you'll serve as the bridge between the registry and www teams, working in both code bases.
-You'll extend existing APIs to tackle new needs, add endpoints to increase efficiency, and spin up whole new services to provide the features that the site is going to need.
+To oversee this expansion, we need a senior engineer capable of taking responsibility for the architecture of the site.
+Somebody who's been in the web space a long time, and has an instinct for the "right way" to build a website rather than "new way" or the "fashionable way".

+You won't be managing the team -- that's somebody else's full-time job.
+Instead you'll be responsible for understanding the full www system and how it integrates with our other systems.
+You'll be the one making the cost-benefit decisions of different approaches to adding new functionality, and have the final say on all architectural decisions in the www codebase.
+In the many places where the two systems interact, you'll be collaborating closely with the Registry team's architect.

+This is a hands-on coding role.
+Working with three other full-time www engineers and a designer, you'll be adding features to the www codebase, and spinning up new services to add functionality when necessary.

+It's also a leadership role, in that you'll be leading by example.
+You'll be demonstrating best practices, refactoring older code, and when appropriate, building tooling to smooth the way.
+You'll review the contributions of other engineers, and share responsiblity for mentoring them.

 We're not looking for a shopping list of languages and technologies.
 We're looking for people who are smart and get stuff done, who have a track record of understanding complicated problems and solving them.
-For this role in particular, it'll be important that you are a strong communicator and big-picture thinker, capable of weaving teams and systems together to achieve your goals.
-You probably won't be writing HTML and CSS, but it's a good idea if you care about websites.

 The npm website is [open source](https://github.com/npm/newww), so all your work on the main site will be, too.

-We have a strong preference for candidates who are local to our offices in Oakland, CA, but we are accepting exceptional remote candidates who have a proven track record of successful remote work.
+Because this role relies on a great deal of human interaction to coordinate and collaborate with other teams, we are not accepting remote candidates for this role.

 ## About npm, Inc.